Customers & Automation

 Transactional messages (booking confirmations, reminders, cancellation notices) and campaign messages (marketing sends, automations) draw from the same pool.
 There is no separate transactional or campaign limit.

-For example, a 3-seat AU venue has 200 SMS per period.
+For example, a 3-bookable-member AU venue has 200 SMS per period.
 If 120 SMS are used for booking confirmations, 80 remain for campaigns and automations.

 80% usage warning